BeHelp/BeHelp/README.md

 ## BeHelp

-Our Final project app at HYF Belgium
+Our final project app at HYF Belgium

 The application connects international protection seekers with volunteers and organizations that can help them with adaptation and integration into society.

 ## Table of contents